 Housing costs in Grand Lake are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Grand Lake is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Grand Lake isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Grand Lake are a mix of both white- and blue-collar jobs.
 Overall, Grand Lake is a town of construction workers and builders, managers, and sales and office workers.
 There are especially a lot of people living in Grand Lake who work in management occupations (25.00%), sales jobs (21.88%), and maintenance occupations (12.50%).

 Another notable thing is that Grand Lake is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-The citizens of Grand Lake are very well educated compared to the average community in the nation: 34.04% of adults in Grand Lake have a bachelor's degree or even advanced degree.
+The population of Grand Lake is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.04% of adults in Grand Lake have a bachelor's degree or even advanced degree.

 The per capita income in Grand Lake in 2022 was $48,650, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
 This equates to an annual income of $194,600 for a family of four.
 However, Grand Lake contains both very wealthy and poor people as well.